Sreenadh1543/ogo-data-holder/README.md

 # ogo-data-holder
-This project is to hold data for ogo analysis and developers .
+This project is to hold data for ogo analysts and developers .

 # what we archive here ?